-EGS Geology Lectures
+EGS Evening Lectures

 Public Lectures are held on alternate Wednesday evenings during the winter.
 These are aimed at anyone with an interest in Earth science.
 Afterwards, you can enjoy a cup of tea and a chat with the speaker and fellow members of the Society.